 client($Objects.myObject).fetchPage()

-The major distinction between object types in version 1.x and version 2.0 lies in the different types used to access an object's data.
-In the 1.x version, you could access an objects properties simply by interfacing with a myObject
+The primary distinction between object types in TypeScript version 1.x and version 2.0 lies in the different types used to access an object's data.
+In the 1.x version, you could access an object's properties by interfacing with a myObject

-This is reflected in the method return typed throughout the SDK.
-For example, the TypeSCript OSDK 1.x page result type is Page<myObject>
+This is reflected in the method return types throughout the SDK.
+For example, the TypeScript OSDK 1.x page result type is Page<myObject>

 .